eugenefvdm/blog/README.md

 ## Adding new settings

-- Look for App\Settings\BlogSettings::class and add the public variable.
+1. Look for App\Settings\BlogSettings::class and add the public variable.
-    - In above file, use `public ?string $google_analytics_tag;` if something is optional
+    Note: In above file, use `public ?string $google_analytics_tag;` if something is optional
-- Then look for App\Filament\Pages\Settings to add the form fields.
+2. Then look for App\Filament\Pages\Settings to add the form fields.
-- Then add a migration to \app\database\settings
+3. Then add a migration to \app\database\settings (create_blog_settings.php)
+4. For additional abstraction, add to \Services\Settings

 ## PHP Requirements